yoasyo25/career-development-curriculum/module_three/professional_storytelling.md

 * [Kick Resume](https://www.kickresume.com/)
 * Find even more sites [here](https://www.producthunt.com/e/create-a-beautiful-resume)

-#### Content Inclusion
+#### Content Inclusion - Follow this order
+* **Header:**
-- Add a __Header:__ Name, phone number, email, GitHub, LinkedIn, personal site (These should all be linked text, not the long URL strings)
+	* Name, phone number, email, GitHub, LinkedIn, personal site (These should all be linked text, not the long URL strings)
-- Add an __About Me__ section with a 1 - 3 sentence intro summarized from your story
+	* Remove location
+	* Include title (Software Developer)

+* **Summary:** Summary should be 3-4 sentences about your journey into software developer.
+Tell the reader:
+	* Who you are: As a software developer?
+Team member?
+Career changer?
+Individual?
+	* How you got here: Why software development?
+Why Turing?
+Why now?
+	* What’s Next: What do you hope to accomplish?
+What are you looking to gain from this experience?
+Is there a particular industry/tech stack/project you would like to be working with?

+* **Skills:** Continue to add to this area outlining your technical specialties (languages, frameworks, testing and tools).
+Ideally you want 12-20 items by the end of the program.
-- Add a __Skills__ section: Highlight your dev/technical skills first.
+	* Highlight your dev/technical skills first.
 Include any transferable skills in this section as well.

-- Add a __Projects__ section.
+* **Projects:** Follow skills with a project section that includes 2-3 of your favorite projects.
 What are you proud of?
 Show it off!
-	* Be sure to include the following four elements for each project on your resume:
+Answer the following questions:
-		*	__What does your application do?__ What problem does it solve for the end user?
-Who is it built for?
+	* What does your application do?
+What problem does it solve?
+	* Who is it built for?
+What does it allow the user to do?
+	* What is the high level overview of the project?
+	* What technologies did you use?
+Dive into what API's, frameworks and languages you incorporated.
-		*	__In what period of time was it built?__ This helps set folks' expectations appropriately.
+	* In what period of time was it built?
+This helps set folks' expectations appropriately.
 A product built in two months should look a lot more polished than one built in two weeks.
-		*	__What was your role in the project?__ Front end?
-Testing?
-Team lead?
+	* If you worked in a group, what was role in the project?
-		*	__Technologies used__ This might be the most brag-worthy part for you, but since this element is likely the longest of the four, leave it for the end.
-Go nuts - dive into what API's, frameworks and languages you incorporated.

-	* Does each project on your resume link to a GitHub repo?
+Does each project on your resume link to a GitHub repo?
 Does the ReadMe for each project include screenshots of the application in action?

-	* Think back to your countless experiences in the Apple App Store or Google Play Store.
-Would you even _consider_ trying out an application without screenshots to tell you what it looks like?
-Nope.
-- Add an __Experience__ section.
+Include clickable web addresses.

+* **Experience:** Follow Projects with Experience
+	* Title as "Experience" rather than "Employment"
-	*	Lead with your position title, then the company name
+	* Format should start with title followed by company
 	* Use dates
-	*	Each bullet should be value-driven rather than task-oriented.
-	*	Answer the questions: _What did you accomplish in this position?_ or _What are you most proud of?_ rather than, _What were your boring day-to-day duties?_
+	* Use bullet points (3-5 per organization) & focus on the value that you brought to the organization rather than the individual tasks performed.
+Answer the questions: _What did you accomplish in this position?_ or _What are you most proud of?_ rather than, _What were your boring day-to-day duties?
+	* Turing can fall under experience or education but having it fall under experience brings it closer to the top and ties in with your self identification as a software developer. *Titling this category as “experience” rather than work history/employment allows for it to include things aside from paid employment*

+* Education
-- Add an __Education__ section to the bottom of the resume.
-Remove GPAs and list in reverse chronological order, from the most recent to the least recent.
+	* Remove dates.
+List in reverse chronological order, from the most recent to the least recent
+	* Remove GPAs

 As you update your resume, check on what updates you need to make to your LinkedIn -- update this profile as often as necessary to ensure it reflects exactly what you want it to portray.